 If your business mainly uses Viber for customer support, there’s a good chance that most of your messages will be inside a messaging session.
 If the customer initiates the conversation, your replies are free for the next 24 hours.

 This is a good incentive for support agents to respond to and resolve issues quickly.
-If an agent takes more than 24 hours to get back to the customer and the session expires, the next message counts towards the business’ 10,000 message limit.
+If an agent takes more than 24 hours to get back to the customer and the session expires, the next message will be Chatbot-initiated with costs involved.

 Viber Bot Pricing: Bulk Promotional Messages

-Large businesses that frequently broadcast promotional messages to thousands of customers may be the most impacted by the pricing change.
-Broadcast messages clearly fall into the chatbot-initiated message category.
+Large businesses that frequently broadcast promotional messages to thousands of customers may be the most impacted by this pricing model, as promotional messages fall into the chatbot-initiated message category.

 Interested in learning more about using Viber for Business?
 Read these articles.